mxenabled/android-connect-demo/README.md

 5. Run the application.

 ### Getting the widget URL
-The most important thing to remember when implementing Connect in a WebView is that the widget talks to the iOS app through navigation events, *not* postMessages.
+The most important thing to remember when implementing Connect in a WebView is that the widget talks to the Android app through navigation events, *not* postMessages.
 When you embed Connect directly in a WebView, there are three [configuration options](https://docs.mx.com/api#request_a_connect_url) you'll need to set to make sure this communication happens properly:
 - `is_mobile_webview: true`
 - `ui_message_webview_url_scheme: <your scheme>`
 - `ui_message_version: 4`